Double Dutchess

-Double Dutchess is the second studio album by American singer and songwriter Fergie.
+Double Dutchess is the second studio album by American singer Fergie.
 It was released on September 22, 2017.
 The album is the singer's first to be released under her own imprint, Dutchess Music, in a partnership with Retrofuture Productions and BMG Rights Management, and first since her solo debut, The Dutchess (2006).
 Promotion for the album began with the release of the album's first single "M.I.L.F. $" in July 2016, followed by the release of "Life Goes On" in November that same year.
 "You Already Know" was released as the third single on September 12, 2017.
 The album includes collaborations with Nicki Minaj, YG, Rick Ross, and Fergie's son Axl Jack.

 Background

 After concluding two worldwide tours with the Black Eyed Peas in support of The E.N.D.
 (2009) and The Beginning (2010) from 2009 to 2011, Fergie decided to take a break from the group to concentrate on her solo career, mentioning that she had begun writing on her own for her second studio album – a follow-up to The Dutchess (2006) – although she didn't want to "rush anything out."
 She made her comeback as a solo artist in June 2013 with the song "A Little Party Never Killed Nobody (All We Got)", which was included on the soundtrack of Baz Luhrmann's The Great Gatsby (2013).
 Featuring rappers Q-Tip and GoonRock, the track experienced commercial success.
 In August 2013, Fergie gave birth to her first son with husband Josh Duhamel, Axl Jack.
 This was followed by an announcement that the singer was in the beginning stages of recording her sophomore solo set in January 2014, scheduled for an early 2015 release.
 She stated in an interview with radio host Ryan Seacrest that the Black Eyed Peas bandmate and longtime collaborator will.i.am would be handling the production.